top of page

 Most dragons do not belong to a clan.
 Clanless dragons are also represented by the clans, bringing concerns and desires to lesser clans who carry it up to the leading five.

-What defines a clan?
+What defines a Clan?

 Clans are blood-ties.
-Dragons are only ever born into them, or join one through unity (marriage) and having their children be clan members by blood.
+Dragons are only ever born into them, or become honorary members through unity (marriage) and having their children be clan members by blood.
 The family of the dragon that marries into the clan does not become a part of the clan.
 Adopted family members are never viewed as genuine clan members, and disowned family members lose clan status.
 Two unrelated dragons/unrelated families can never start a clan together - clans are not an alliance, but a family wherein every dragon is related in some way.

 Arranged unity and reproduction is used frequently among clans.

-How are clans created?
+How are Clans created?

 Clan status is awarded by the Warfang Council (or Tempest Reign/Ocean Delegation for Zephyr Kingdom and Ocean Domain) as a mark on a 'superior' bloodline.
 This is decided by vote.
 Clan status cannot be directly applied for, not self-awarded.